the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 I always love talking martial arts.

-Linda, you know Sensei.
+Linda, you know, Sensei.

-You've watched us, you know, we've put on demonstrations for you.
+You know, we've put on demonstrations for you.

 Yeah, Glenn's a serious dude.